michel-giehl/Reti-Emulator/README.md

 # Reti-Simulator

 Simulator for the "ReTI" computer.
-Executes ReTI assembler or Pico-C code and shows active and shows active data paths.
+Executes ReTI assembler or Pico-C code and shows active data paths.

 # File structure